 A liquid fund is a class of debt funds that invests in debt instruments of less than 91 days maturity.
 These debt instruments are high-rated papers and are not affected by interest rates.
 Hence, they earn decent returns without being volatile.
 Over the past years, liquid funds have earned returns of up to 8%.
 These are higher returns than what you would get from a savings account or fixed deposits.
 If you happen not to need this emergency fund and stay invested in the liquid fund for over three years, then you will even benefit from indexation when you eventually redeem.

-As far as liquidity is concerned, many liquid funds allow instant redemption of up to ₹50,000 or 90% of the invested amount.
-The redemptions can be done any time using the fund house’s website or app and the money gets credited to your linked bank account instantly.
+As far as liquidity is concerned, many liquid funds allow instant redemption of up to Rs.50,000 or 90% of the invested amount.
+You can redeem any time.
+They will credit the money to your linked bank account instantly.
 Check for this instant redemption facility before you invest in a liquid fund to make sure the fund house allows it.
 This way, by spreading your emergency fund across different avenues, you can ensure quick accessibility while enjoying high returns.

 In a nutshell, be prepared for the uncertainties of tomorrow.
 Let ClearTax guide you in building your emergency fund.